-- Finishing cost savings – Thanks to the flexible diaphragm of the Triform sheet hydroforming press, parts are produced with a smooth, uniform, scratch-free surface, typically requiring no additional finishing.
-By eliminating the need for secondary buffing, polishing and other hand work – caused by the marring and scuff marks left by traditional matched dies – labor costs can be significantly reduced.
-Many parts can even be painted before being formed, without damage to the surface finish.
-In many applications, secondary finishing can risk product variation and can produce inefficient results.
-Other applications have precise clean room, sanitation or aesthetic requirements which benefit from a reduction in post-form finishing.
+- Finishing – The flexible diaphragm of the Triform sheet hydroforming press applies even force over every square inch of the part’s surface, resulting in parts with a smooth, uniform, scratch-free surface that require no additional finishing.
+By eliminating the need for secondary buffing, polishing and other hand work – caused by the marring and scuff marks left by traditional mated dies – labor costs can be significantly reduced.
+Many parts can even be painted prior to forming, without damage to the surface finish.

-- Low development costs – Tooling and material changes are simple and inexpensive with a sheet hydroforming press, giving you the ability to eliminate multiple step processes, reduce tryout costs and realize more process efficiency.
+- Development – Tooling and material changes are simple and inexpensive with a sheet hydroforming press, giving you the ability to eliminate multi-step processes, reduce tryout costs, and realize more process efficiency.
 Compare this to the high tooling costs and precision alignment requirements of traditional deep draw systems, where even minor changes to prototype production are very costly and time consuming.
-Additionally, with a Triform sheet hydroforming press, our sophisticated, easy-to-use controls minimize the part development process, greatly reducing scrap.
+Additionally, with a Triform sheet hydroforming press, our sophisticated yet easy-to-use controls minimize the part development process, greatly reducing scrap.

 - Reduced work-hardening – Material tensile strength is maintained for a longer period of time on a Triform sheet hydroforming press compared to conventional drawing applications.